DrGlaucous/doukutsu-rs-nm/Documentation.md

 # Documentation

 ## Enhanced backgrounds (BKG)

-The BKG or "Background" mod allows backgrounds to be modularlly configured using json files without needing to recompile the source.
+The BKG or "Background" mod allows backgrounds to be modularly configured using json files without needing to recompile the source.

 Please see [this page](https://wiki.doukutsu.club/bkg-hack) for more info on BKG in general, as well as other implementations for other Cave Story engines.

 The BKG mod adds the following commands to TSC:

 - `<BKGname_of_config$` - Loads the BKG config file from `./data/bkg` with `name_of_config`. (`$` is string delimiter)
-- `<BKDwwww` - Disable the backgroubd layer `wwww`. (out-of-range layers will be set to the last layer)
+- `<BKDwwww` - Disable the background layer `wwww`. (out-of-range layers will be set to the last layer)
-- `<BKEwwww` - Enable background layer. (simmilar to `BKD`)
+- `<BKEwwww` - Enable background layer. (similar to `BKD`)
 - `<BKPwwww:xxxx:yyyy` - Set `BKG` parameter `xxxx` for layer `wwww` to value `yyyy`. *(TODO: negatives and floating points)*
-- `<BKR` - Restores background to default parameters for the map, simmilar to a `TRA` command.
+- `<BKR` - Restores background to default parameters for the map, similar to a `TRA` command.

 ### BKP assignment table
-This table is lifted from `componets/background.rs`
+This table is lifted from `components/background.rs`
 ```
 //parameter is xxxx
 //value is yyyy

 match parameter
 {